lewismcfarlane/Etch-a-Sketch/README.md

 Use your mouse to draw on the canvas by holding down the left mouse button!

+Choose one of the 8 presets to colour with!

 Change the size of the stencil with the button at the top.

 To clear the canvas, click 'Reset canvas'.